schmupu/ioBroker.lupusec/README.md

 [![NPM](https://nodei.co/npm/iobroker.lupusec.png?downloads=true)](https://nodei.co/npm/iobroker.lupusec/)

+Requires node.js 6.0 or higher.

-Lupusec is a great alarm system from the company Lupus.
-This adapter connects the Lupusec alarm system with ioBroker.
-You can read informations from the Lupusec sensors like door, windows, water and smoke sensors and you can turn on switches and arm/disarm the alarm system.
+This adapter connects the Lupusec alarm system XT1, XT2, XT3 with ioBroker.
+You can read the status of the Lupusec sensors like door, windows, water, smoke sensors and the status of the alarm system.
+You can turn on switches and arm/disarm the alarm system.

-You can find more information here: [Lupus](https://www.lupus-electronics.de/en)
+You can find detailed information here: [Lupus](https://www.lupus-electronics.de/en)

 ## Installation